Nationally significant weed nomination process

 The detailed assessment process has three main elements: national significant impacts, feasibility of management and benefits from national coordination.

-The detailed assessment will determine those weeds that are recommended for national coordinated action.
+These three criteria combine to determine those weeds that are recommended for national coordinated action, whereby:

-The NEWP Steering Group will review the assessments and associated report, and through the Weeds Working Group will then recommend the nationally significant weeds for consideration as priorities under NEWP.
+The NEWP Steering Group will review the assessments and associated report, and through the Weeds Working Group will then make recommendations to decision makers.

 Review and approval| Step 4

-The assessment report will be considered by the National Biosecurity Committee, through the Environment and Invasives Committee, to agree the new national established weed priorities list.
+The assessment report will be considered by the National Biosecurity Committee, through the Environment and Invasives Committee (EIC), to agree the new national established weed priorities.

-Following agreement, this list with the assessment report will be published on Weeds Australia.
+Following agreement, the assessment report will be published on Weeds Australia.
+The EIC is aiming to publish new national established weed priorities by late 2025.

 For any questions, email weedpriorities@aff.gov.au